david-knott/moderncompilerinjava/CURRENT.md

 *17th June 2020*
 Working on record and array assignment.

+Add rax to def list for function call that doesn't return a value.
+This is to ensure it is not clobbered in the calling function.
+Unfortunately this is breaking lots of other tests due to spill errors.
+This does fix record assign however.

+I think there is a bug in the spilling.
+Focus on the while loop.

 MaximumMunch expression for store array is commented out as it doesn't work.

 Record assign is generating a seg fault.